cloudtruth/terraform-provider-cloudtruth/docs/resources/access_grant.md

 ### Required

-- `role` (String) The user's email address, used for the initial invite
+- `role` (String) The principal's role: one of OWNER, ADMIN, CONTRIB, VIEWER.
+You must assign an owner access grant to the target resource before creating any non-owner grants.
+Then, with a non-owner grant, use depends_on (depending on the owner grant) to ensure that the non-owner grant will be created.

 ### Optional